ceph/ceph/doc/dev/development-workflow.rst

 * A reviewer is assigned the pull request
 * When the pull request looks good to the reviewer, it is merged into an integration branch by the tester
-* After a successfull run of integration tests, the pull request is merged by the tester
+* After a successful run of integration tests, the pull request is merged by the tester

 The ``developer`` is the author of a series of commits.
 The